 Cross Country Skiing

-Cross Country Canada offers the following NCCP workshops.
+Nordiq Canada offers the following NCCP workshops.

 Introduction to Community Coaching: Under the supervision of experienced Learning Facilitators, this in-class workshop will teach parents and entry-level coaches how to deliver a series of age-appropriate skill development sessions to children in the Active Start stage of development.
 Coaches will also learn how to set up an effective terrain garden, how to utilize terrain to teach technique, and how to advise parents on the ski equipment and clothing needs of their children.